aliozgur/Serilog.Enrichers.HttpContextData/README.md

 //...

 //Create the enricher
-var contextEnricher = new HttpContextDataEnricher(settings,LogEventLevel.Error);
+var contextEnricher = new HttpContextDataEnricher(LogEventLevel.Error, settings);
 Log.Logger = new LoggerConfiguration()
     .Enrich.With(contextEnricher) // <<--- This is how we configure our enricher
     // ...other configuration...